vijaymohanboddu/forecast-based-anomaly-detection/README.md

 - Holiday effects
 - Expected demand variability

-This project addresses the problem by forecasting expected sales and identifying events where actual sales move outside the expected prediction interval.
+iADAS addresses this by forecasting expected sales and identifying events where actual sales move outside the model's expected prediction interval.

 The system then goes one step further by explaining **why the anomaly may have occurred** and translating the evidence into **management actions**.

 ---

-# 💡 Solution
+# 💡 Solution Architecture

-iADAS follows an end-to-end analytical pipeline:

 ```text
 Raw Retail Transactions